-Name: Jennie Babcock - McKinny Vento Coordinator Email: jbabcock@k12.com Phone: 720 442 0990
+Name: Kimberly Ashby - McKinney Vento Coordinator Email: kashby@k12.com

 Foster Care Students

 It is K12 Colorado Schools intent to promote educational stability for students in foster care in accordance with state and federal law.
 The school shall coordinate with other districts and with local child welfare agencies and other agencies or programs providing services to students in foster care as needed.